Giordano1901/Giordano1901/README.md

-### E aí!
-Me chamo Gustavo, seja bem-vindo ao meu mundo! 👋
+### Saudações, me chamo Gustavo e seja-bem vindo ao meu mundo!

 <!--
 **Giordano1901/Giordano1901** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.